purpl3F0x/compilers/README.md

 [Stavros Avramidis](https://www.github.com/purpl3F0x)

 ___
-The project contains 3 subdirectories (subcrates).
+The project contains 3 subdirectories (sub-crates).
 - **[alan](./alan/)**: The compiler backend for the Alan language
 - **[alanc](./alanc/)**: The cli frontend of the compiler
-- **[stdlib](./stdlib/)**: The Alan standard library, writen in C (which at it's current state relies on libc, so we can target every plattform &/ architecture)
+- **[stdlib](./stdlib/)**: The Alan standard library, written in C (which at it's current state relies on libc, so we can target every platform &/ architecture)
 ___

 ## Build Instructions 🛠️
-(Not as detailed as IKEA furnitures)
+(Not as detailed as IKEA's furnishes)

 ### Requirements